davidmweber/jekyll-example/README.md

 ## Site setup
 The site is carefully organised to keep major look and feel components separate from content wherever possible.
 These components include the headers, footers, navigation, layout and content pages.
+We use liquid to automate as much of the markup as possible.

-The key formatting pages are in the `_layout` directory and augmented by stuff in the `_includes` directory.
-Actual content is in the `content` directory can be written in HTML or MarkDown or a mix of HTML with included MarkDown.
+1. The key formatting for pages are in the `_layout` directory and augmented by stuff in the `_includes` directory.
+1. Actual content is in the `content` directory can be written in HTML or MarkDown or a mix of HTML with included MarkDown.
+1. Navigation is layed out in `_data/navigation.yml` and rendered by `_includes/navigation.html`.
+The YML is pretty obvious with the `source` pointing to a file in the `content/` directory and the `title` variable is the label on the navigation bar.
+Sub menu's are supported but not sub sub menus.
+1. Tabbed layouts are rendered from YML formatted files.
+For example, `_data/what_tabs.yml` is the text for the "What is codeX" page.
+It is rendered using `include/tab_macro.html'
+1. The partner list is also maintained as a YML file in `_data/partners.html`
+1. For now, forms are simply Google App forms in an iframe.
+The styling is not great, but the ease of use is a big win.

 ## Deployment
 There are several ways to deploy the site.
 GitHub allows us to host for free (using [GitHub pages](https://pages.github.com/)) and provides automatic updates on commit.
 For now, this has been disabled.
 One can also simply deploy the contents of the `_site` directory to a service of your choice.